sourcebots/docs/content/api/local-installation.md

 pip install git+https://github.com/sourcebots/robot-api --user
 ```

-Simply restart your editor of choice, and it should these up and start being able to use them immediately.
+Simply restart your editor of choice, and it should detect and start being able to use them immediately.

 ## Upgrading installation